Expert Patent Attorney Explains Why Filing a Provisional Patent Application Is Almost Always a Bad Idea

 A provisional patent application doesn’t really protect anything by itself.
 You can’t sue anyone for infringing on your invention using your provisional.
 Also, you’re highly unlikely to license or sell your invention based on a provisional.

-Provisional applications automatically expire after one year, and a full non-provisional patent application must be filed before expiration.
+Provisionals automatically expire after one year, and a full patent application must be filed before expiration.

 Filing a provisional patent application only holds your place in line.
 It’s like taking a ticket at the deli counter.
 You can’t eat the ticket.

-You can start using the term “Patent Pending” after filing your provisional application, but that only means that you intend to file a real patent application within the next year.
-If you eventually file the real patent application, it will have a priority date that is the same as the filing date of the provisional, ASSUMING that the provisional adequately disclosed the invention technically and legally.
+You can start using the term “Patent Pending” after filing your provisional patent application, but that only means that you intend to file a full patent application within the next year.
+If you eventually file the full patent application, it will have a priority date that is the same as the filing date of the provisional, ASSUMING that the provisional adequately disclosed the invention technically and legally.

 A Provisional Patent Application Is Actually WORSE than Worthless…